-Katwe Gorilla Group – The Latest Gorilla Family in Buhoma Sector
+Katwe Gorilla Family – a Gorilla Group in Buhoma Sector of Bwindi

-Katwe gorilla group is one of the four habituated gorilla families found in Buhoma sector of Bwindi Impenetrable National Park.
+Katwe gorilla family is one of the habituated gorilla families found in Buhoma sector of Bwindi Impenetrable National Park.
 Out of the 4 groups, Katwe gorilla family was the newest to be habituated for trekking by tourists.
-The other three families are Mubare, Habinyanja and Rushegura group totaling to 4 habituated gorilla families in Buhoma sector.
+The other three families are Mubare, Habinyanja, Muyambi Gorilla Family and Rushegura group totaling to 4 habituated gorilla families in Buhoma sector.
 Katwe group has 7 members including 1 silverback, 4 female adults and 2 babies.
 The launch of Katwe gorilla family increased the number of gorilla permits for Buhoma region from 24 permits per day to 32 permits.
 Each gorilla family in Bwindi is apportioned 8 gorilla permits every day for visitors.
-The habituation of Katwe group began in 2015.
+The habituation of Katwe gorilla group began in 2015.
 Katwe gorilla unit get its name from the name of the top of the hill where the first habituation took place.

-Katwe group went through a habituation process for 3 consecutive years.
+Katwe gorilla family went through a habituation process for 3 consecutive years.
 Habituation of gorillas is aimed at making them acquainted to human presence henceforth guaranteeing travelers of security and safety while with the gentle primate giants.
 The trekking of this gorilla family is ongoing.

 Uganda gorilla trekking in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park may be supplemented by other tour activities around the park.
 These include Batwa cultural trail, golden monkey trekking in Mgahinga forest plus forest strides and volcano hiking which make a safari an experience of lifetime.